legendcodermartino1245/music_tate/README.md

 - it cannot create groove identity, system continuity, or vocal embedding where those are absent

 **Interpretation:**
-> Credits may raise probability of appeal, but structure still decides.
+> Engineering credits may raise probability of appeal, but structure still decides.

 ---